Thomas Ewing Jr.: Early life and career

 Ewing was born in Lancaster, Ohio.
 His father, Thomas Ewing Sr., was a very successful lawyer and Whig politician at the national level.
 Although Ewing Sr. was an Irish Protestant, his wife, Maria Wills Boyle, converted the family to Catholicism.
 The younger Ewing was a foster brother of William Tecumseh Sherman and became his brother-in-law when Sherman married Ewing's sister, Eleanor "Ellen" Ewing Sherman.
 Two other brothers were also Civil War generals—Charles Ewing and Hugh Boyle Ewing.
 Thomas Ewing Jr.'s relationship with Sherman was close throughout their lives.

 Thomas Ewing Jr. began his education at Brown University in Providence, Rhode Island.
 He left Brown University to become private secretary to President Zachary Taylor from 1849 to 1850 (concurrent with his father's term in Taylor's Cabinet).
 He then studied and practiced law from 1852 to 1856 in Cincinnati, Ohio.
 He graduated from Cincinnati Law School in 1855.

-Ewing married Ellen Cox of Piqua, Ohio, on January 18, 1856.
+Ewing married Ellen Cox of Piqua, Ohio on January 18, 1856.
 He moved to Leavenworth, Kansas in 1856, where he became a member of the Leavenworth Constitutional Convention of 1858.
-He was a stockholder and leading advocate of a transcontinental railroad through his early ownership of the Leavenworth, Pawnee and Western Railroad, which later was sold to other investors and became part of the Union Pacific Railroad.
+He was a stockholder and leading advocate of a transcontinental railroad through his early ownership of the Leavenworth, Pawnee and Western Railroad, which was later sold to other investors and became part of the Union Pacific Railroad.
 A moderate on the issue of slavery, his efforts to defeat the Lecompton Constitution helped Kansas enter the Union as a free state but without the bloody fight against the federal government advocated by other free state men like James H. Lane and John Brown.
 He was a delegate from Kansas to the Peace Conference of 1861 and was elected the first chief justice of the new state of Kansas in 1861.